dddrrreee/cs240lx-20spr/labs/4-uart-8n1/README.md

 ----------------------------------------------------------------
 ### Extension: Speed: custom protocol.

-A downside of the protocol is that the baud rate is hard-wired in.
+Two downsides of the UART protocol:
+  1. The baud rate is hard-wired in.
 You may be able to go (much) fast and at other times, may run much slower.
-It also can transmit when a receiver is not ready.
+  2. It also can transmit when a receiver is not ready and drop bits.

 Design a custom network protocol that solves these problems.
 You should be able to send bits faster than ours and only transmit when